Ryan-Foust/Bow_Tuning/README.txt

-Combining either Cartesian coordinates (x,y) or using polar coordinates (radius, theta), calculus, some basic statistics stuff that I remember, and a bit of just-crazy-enough-to-work attitude
+Combining Cartesian coordinates (x,y) or using polar coordinates (radius, theta), calculus, some basic statistics stuff that I remember, and a bit of just-crazy-enough-to-work attitude

 (1) objectively measure how good a group is,